-Applications are great for inspiring new problems and validating new algorithms.
+Applications are great for inspiring new problems and validating algorithms.
 Many applications also have the potential to impact society in a positive way.
-Here are some of the applications that are driving my research.
+Here are some of the applications that have motivated my research (more recent projects listed earlier).

 Collaborators: Sara Pozzi and Marek Flaska, UM Dept. of Nuclear